Justin Jayasuriya

-Rear Admiral Justin Jayasuriya is a former Chief of staff of Sri Lanka Navy and Commander of Eastern Naval Command of Sri Lanka Navy.
+Rear Admiral Justin Jayasuriya is a former Chief of Staff of the Sri Lanka Navy and Commander of Eastern Naval Command of Sri Lanka Navy.
 Under his command, Sri Lanka Navy Hydrographic Branch was established on 19th January 1970 while he was serving as Lieutenant.

 Early life

 Justin Jayasuriya was educated at Nalanda College, Colombo.

 Rear Admiral Jayasuriya had served as one time Board of Directors member for Duncan White Foundation.